 A running bamboo with a vigorous growth habit, P. heteroclada makes an ideal candidate for privacy screens, especially in very cold or wet areas.
 The canes grow up to 15 or 20 feet tall, normally not more than 1 inch in diameter.
 Some nurseries list it as Phyllostachys purpurata.

 If you’re looking for a solid bamboo species that you can grow in your own garden, in North America, this will probably be your best choice.
-The Dendrocalamus varieties may be an option if you live someplace hot and humid, like Florida or Louisiana.
+The Dendrocalamus varieties may be an option if you live somewhere hot and humid, like Florida or Louisiana.

 Phyllostachys viridiglaucescens

 Another temperate running bamboo, “Green Glaucous Bamboo” has a very good quality of wood for crafts and structures.
 It can grow 10 to 25 feet tall, depending on the climate, with 2 to 3-inch thick poles, upright, very straight, and very attractive.
-The leaves are vibrant green and the culms are almost solid.
+The leaves are vibrant green and the culms are sometimes almost solid.

 Pseudoxytenanthera ritcheyi